photoprism/photoprism/setup/pkg/linux/README.md

 Run `photoprism --help` in a terminal to get an [overview of the command flags and environment variables](https://docs.photoprism.app/getting-started/config-options/) available for configuration.
 Their current values can be displayed with the `photoprism config` command.

+If no explicit *originals*, *import* and/or *assets* path has been configured, a list of [default directory paths](https://github.com/photoprism/photoprism/blob/develop/pkg/fs/dirs.go) will be searched and the first existing directory will be used for the respective path.

+Global config defaults can be defined in a `/etc/photoprism/defaults.yml` file (see below).
+When specifying paths, `~` is supported as a placeholder for the current user's home directory, e.g. `~/Pictures`.

 Please keep in mind that any changes to the global config options, either [through the UI](https://docs.photoprism.app/user-guide/settings/advanced/), [config files](https://docs.photoprism.app/getting-started/config-files/), or by [setting environment variables](https://docs.photoprism.app/getting-started/config-options/), require a restart to take effect.

 ### `defaults.yml`

-Default values, including the config path to use, may optionally be specified in a `defaults.yml` file located in `/etc/photoprism`.
-A custom default config filename can be set with the `PHOTOPRISM_DEFAULTS_YAML` variable or the `--defaults-yaml` command flag.
+Global config defaults, including the config and storage paths to use, can optionally be set with a `defaults.yml` file in the `/etc/photoprism` directory (requires root privileges).
+To use a custom default config file, you can specify a filename with the `PHOTOPRISM_DEFAULTS_YAML` environment variable or the `--defaults-yaml` command flag.

 Since you only need to specify the values for which you want to set a default, a `defaults.yml` file does not need to contain a value for all the available options and can thus be kept to a minimum, e.g.: